hbc/NGS_Data_Analysis_Summer2016/sessionI/lessons/06_data_organization.md

 **Exercise**

-1. Take a moment to create a README for `rnaseq_project` (hint: use nano to create the file).
+1. Take a moment to create a README for the `rnaseq` folder (hint: use `vim` to create the file).
 Give a short description of the project and brief descriptions of the types of file you would be storing within each of the sub-directories.
-There is an example README file below to use as a template:

 ***